IIIF/api/source/api/presentation/2.1/index.md

 ### D. Implementation Notes

-Clients _SHOULD_ be aware that some implementations will add an `@graph` property at the top level, which contains the object.
+ * Clients _SHOULD_ be aware that some implementations may add an `@graph` property at the top level, which contains the object.
 This is a side effect of JSON-LD serialization, and servers _SHOULD_ remove it before sending to the client.
 If this is seen in practice, the client can use the [JSON-LD compaction algorithm][json-ld-compact] and JSON-LD Framing with the [supplied frames][annex-frames] to remove it and generate the correct representation.

+ * If a {name} parameter in the recommended URI structure begins with a number, such as `.../canvas/1`, then certain technology stacks may be inconvenienced.
+In particular, an RDF based stack that uses RDF/XML internally will not be able to derive a shared `.../canvas/` prefix and then use the `1` as a CURIE, as `&lt;canvas:1&gt;` is not a valid element in XML.
+Producers might consider adding an alphabetical character as the initial character, and client implementations might consider avoiding such technology stacks.

 ### E. Versioning